IakovlevaNatalia/FoolOrGenius/README.md

 ## FoolOrGenius
-Fool or Genius is a collection of six games developed during the learning process of WinForms technology.
+**Fool or Genius** is a collection of six games developed during the learning process of WinForms technology.

 -The project is implemented following the principles of object-oriented programming.
 -To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was utilized.
 -To enhance modularity, increase code reusability, the Dependency Injection (DI) design pattern was employed.
 -Base class Ball has been implemented, allowing other objects to inherit and override behavior

-### Games:
+🎮### Games
 AngryBirds
 Catch Me if You Can
 Firework